TheElhussein/Lepidoptera_Classifier/README.md

 ## Overview

-- **Objective**: The main goal of this project is to create a classifier capable of distinguishing between various species within the Lepidoptera order.
+The main goal of this project is to create a classifier capable of distinguishing between various species within the Lepidoptera order.

+## Accuracy

+I got to an accuracy of 97.2%

+## To be improved

+Maybe deploy the model in the future

 ## Pretrained Model:
 - I used the ResNet50 architecture with pretrained weights from 'imagenet'.
 I had to modify the output layer to the number of classes I have, the 100 species of butterflies & moths.